stnbu/sandbox/myhonestfeedback_com.md

 ### POST `https://myhonestfeedback.com/bob/drunken-office-christmas-party/publish` (as `bob`)

-Bob decides to air the whole embarrassing mess to anyone anywhere, and replies to some feedback with comments and apologies (probably).
+Bob decides to air the whole embarrassing mess to anyone anywhere, and replies to some feedback with comments and apologies (probably) and a tasteful amount of mitigation.

 ---